learn-co-curriculum/hs-ruby1-teachers-guide-heroku-mac/README.md

 **3.** Student's code must be up to date on Github.
 Heroku uses Github to deploy.

 **4.** Students must create SSH keys and upload them to both Heroku and Github.
 You can read about creating SSH Keys [here](https://help.github.com/articles/generating-ssh-keys/).
-There are different instructions for OS X and Linux (Mac V. Chromebook)

 ###Deployment
 + In terminal, in the directory of your final project first enter: `heroku create`.